ZippCodder/WTRW/README.md

 * First aid kit
 * Key

-3. Accessories - (Items that add to a players visual appearance)
+3. Accessories - (Items that add to a players visual appearance or may have special functions)

 * Jacket
 * Coat